 One Mind Pledge

-The One Mind Campaign seeks to ensure successful interactions between police officers and persons with mental health disorders and/or intellectual and developmental disabilities.
+The One Mind Campaign seeks to ensure successful interactions between law enforcement and persons with mental health conditions and intellectual/developmental disabilities.
 The agencies that demonstrate a serious commitment to implementing all four required strategies in a timely fashion will become publicly recognized members of the One Mind Campaign.

 Pledge to complete the following requirements within a 12-36 month period: